 Drug & Alcohol Prevention Community Coalitions

-Garden County Coalition youth have promoted drug-free athletics, encouraged building positive assets for all young people, sponsored student-created media campaigns for the school, and received national-level training in evidence-based interventions.
-Compliance checks and Responsible Beverage Server Training have helped to reduce sales to underage youth.
+Garden and Deuel County Youth Coalitions promote drug-free athletics, encourage building positive assets for all young people, sponsor student-created media campaigns for the school, and receive national-level training in evidence-based interventions.

 Garden & Deuel County Coordinator: Hannah Sickler, firstname.lastname@example.org

 *These materials were funded in whole or in part under the Substance Abuse Prevention and Treatment Grant through the Nebraska Department of Health & Human Services and Region 1 Behavioral Health Authority.